 Trend lines added to a CBA chart, will not display those same trend lines when that Chart Layout is applied to a different code.

 Global LayoutsBy default, all Chart Layouts are global, meaning if you change the timeframe of a layout or add a volume indicator then all charts using that layout will be changed.
-To disable the global setting and change it to a per security layout, click on Settings > Layout Manager > Chart Layouts and select the layout and untick the Global Layout box on the right-hand side.
+To disable the global setting and change it to a per security layout (meaning all adjustments are made on a code by code basis only), click on Settings > Layout Manager > Chart Layouts.
+With the layout manager window open, select the layout you want to modify to an individual layout.

 Removing a Chart Layout from a PageTo remove a Chart Layout from a page, go to the layout in the title bar of the chart, and left-click the small red x that displays as you hover over it.

-NOTE: removing a Chart Layout will remove the tools from your chart.
+NOTE: .
 Click here to learn how to keep your tools on the page outside of the Chart Layout.

 Deleting a Chart Layout from your systemTo delete a Chart Layout from your system click on Settings > Layout Manager > Chart Layouts.
 In the window that opens, mouse over the layout you wish to delete and click the cross, and then confirm (untick the Save backup copy before deleting box if it's not needed).